Abigail McDowell Abigail McDowell

 in attempt to erase her gelatinous existence

-when she dissolves,
+and when she dissolves,

 you won’t remember the way she shimmered